Houston Electrocution Attorney

 What should I do if I suffered electrical injuries?

-Talk to the Electrocution Attorneys at Arnold & Itkin
+Talk to the Houston Electrocution Attorneys at Arnold & Itkin

-If you were harmed by an electrical injury, then you need to seek compensation from the party responsible.
-If your well-being was jeopardized because of negligence, you should address the issue.
+If you suffered an electrical injury in Texas, you deserve fair compensation.
+If your well-being was jeopardized by negligence, the responsible parties should be held accountable.
 All employees should be trained in electrical safety and should use tools that are safe for work with electrical hazards.
-Consumers should be protected from harm by utility companies that promptly respond to downed power lines and manufacturers that keep defective products off the market.
+Consumers should be protected from harm by companies that promptly respond to downed power lines and manufacturers that keep defective products off the market.
 Our team of trial lawyers at Arnold & Itkin is an established leader in personal injury litigation.
 Trust your case to our experience: we've won billions of dollars on behalf of our clients!

-Fill out a free case evaluation form, and our electrical injury attorneys will contact you shortly!
+Call (888) 493-1629 or fill out a free case evaluation form.
+Our electrical injury attorneys will contact you shortly!